PamanGie/yolov8training/README.md

 # YOLOv8 Training with Optimized GPU Memory Usage

-This repository contains code to train the YOLOv8 model with optimized GPU memory usage.
-The training script is designed to minimize GPU memory consumption by utilizing specific configurations and parameters.
+This repository contains code to train the YOLOv8 model with alternate way.

 ## Prerequisites